Convergence (puctually and uniformly)

 Lemma (Riemann - Lebesgue)

-From this it follows the assertion that T is not surjective, for example take the series
+From this it easy to follow that T is not surjective, for instance take the series

 Theorem of punctually Convergence 1 (Hölder's Criterion)

-The following is a theorem similar, except that the Dini condition is slightly weaker than Hölder condition
+The following is a theorem is pretty similar, but Dini's condition is slightly weaker than Hölder condition .

 Theorem of punctually Convergence 1 (Dini's Criterion)